solid/team/README.md

 The Solid Team holds meetings at <https://meet.jit.si/solid-team> on every second Wednesday of the month at 15:00 UTC - subscribe to [vCalendar](https://raw.githubusercontent.com/solid/team/main/meetings/calendar.ics).
 Meetings are transcribed and [published](https://github.com/solid/team/tree/main/meetings/).
 Additional team meetings may be created, in which case Solid Team members will be notified via calendar invitation and in the Solid Team chat.

+To know more about how to contribute, check [CONTRIBUTING.md](https://github.com/solid/team/tree/main/CONTRIBUTING.md).

 ## Membership

 [Membership Information](/team.md)